opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 Generating sparse vector embeddings within OpenSearch enables neural sparse search to function like lexical search.
 To take advantage of this encapsulation, set up an ingest pipeline to create and store sparse vector embeddings from document text during ingestion.
 At query time, input plain text, which will be automatically converted into vector embeddings for search.

-For this tutorial, you’ll use neural sparse search with OpenSearch’s built-in ML model hosting and ingest pipelines.
+For this tutorial, you'll use neural sparse search with OpenSearch's built-in machine learning (ML) model hosting and ingest pipelines.
 Because the transformation of text to embeddings is performed within OpenSearch, you'll use text when ingesting and searching documents.

-At ingestion time, neural sparse search uses a sparse encoding to generate sparse vector embeddings from text fields during ingestion.
+At ingestion time, neural sparse search uses a sparse encoding model to generate sparse vector embeddings from text fields.

 At query time, neural sparse search operates in one of two search modes: